-2.3 The Bank proposes to define third parties as organisations that have entered into business relationships or contracts with an RPSO or SSP to provide products, services, processes, activities or business functions.
-This definition of "third party" is consistent with the definition used by the G-7 Third Party Elements and other international supervisory authorities.
-The scope of this CP includes products, services, processes, activities or business functions performed or provided by third parties, including both outsourced and non-outsourced arrangements.
-A RPSO or SSP will remain responsible if a third party provider on whom it relies, whether wholly or in part, to provide an important business service, fails to remain within impact tolerances or causes the RPSO or SSP to do so.
+2.1 The Bank defines third partyies arrangements as any arrangements where a person organisations, whether supervised entities or not, that have entered into business relationships or contracts with an RPSO or SSP to provide products, services, processes, activities or business functions to an RPSO or SSP., whether in whole or in part, including providers of utilities and other services.
+This is regardless of whether these products or services are ones that would otherwise be provided by the RPSO or SSP itself, are provided directly or by a sub-contractor, or are provided by a group entity, meaning that it encompasses both outsourcing and non-outsourcing third-party arrangements.
+This definition of 'third party' is consistent with the definition used by the G-7 Third-Party Elements and other international supervisory authorities.
+The scope of the SS includes products, services, processes, activities or business functions performed or provided by third parties, including both outsourced and non-outsourced arrangements.
+A RPSO or SSP will remain responsible if a third party on whom it relies, whether wholly or in part, to provide an important business service, fails to remain within impact tolerances or causes the RPSO or SSP to fail to do so.